It was the last leg of our trip. It was our fifth prefecture in two weeks in Japan so we should have been exhausted at that point. In fact, we were.

 WHERE TO EXCHANGE CURRENCY

 In addition to these ryokan onsens, there are also two unmanned public bath houses in Kurokawa Onsen.
-The Jizoyu public bath house has gender-separated baths for JPY 200 yen per person, while the Anayu public bath house has a mixed bath for JPY 100 yen each.
+The Jizoyu public bath house has gender-separated baths while the Anayu public bath house has a mixed bath.
+Admission to either bath costs JPY 200.

 I LOVE Japanese food.
 It’s my favorite cuisine in the world and a major reason why we love visiting this country.
-If you like Japanese food as much as we do, then I suggest checking out our Japanese Food Guide.
-It covers many popular dishes as well as regional specialties by prefecture, including Kumamoto.
+If you like Japanese food as much as we do, then I suggest checking out our article on the best dishes to eat in Japan.
+It covers many popular dishes and Japanese desserts, as well as regional specialties by prefecture, including Kumamoto.

 We had our last meal here after two weeks in Japan, and it turned out to be one of our best.
 They serve really good yakiniku and yakitori, both of which go great with beer.
 Kumamoto is known for farming horses for food so many restaurants in Kurokawa Onsen serve horse meat, including Ufufu.
 We had the basashi or horse meat sashimi here.
 It was delicious.